tmgg/kettle-sdk-java/README.md

 - stopJob: Stop a job

 - removeJob: Remove a job from the server

-- jobImage: Generate a PNG image of a job

 - registerTrans: Add a transformation to the server
 - registerPackage: Upload a resources export file